Table of Contents

 Conclusion

-If we were to give you a suggestion as to which model is the best Damascus chef knife, we would have to point you toward the Zelite Infinity Chef Knife (8 Inches).
+If we were to give you a suggestion as to which model is the Damascus knife, we would have to point you toward the Zelite Infinity Knife (8 Inches).
 Made from AUS-10 super steel, this knife provides the best quality at a decent price.

 If you’re not convinced by the Zelite knife, take a solid look at either of the DALSTRONG knives reviewed (eight and 10 inches).
 These models are of near equal quality.